jokob-sk/NetAlertX/front/plugins/README.md

 |----------------------|----------------------| ----------------------|
 | ![Screen 4][screen4] |  ![Screen 5][screen5] |

-PiAlert comes with a plugin system to feed events from third-party scripts into the UI and then send notifications, if desired.
+NetAlertX comes with a plugin system to feed events from third-party scripts into the UI and then send notifications, if desired.
 The highlighted core functionality this plugin system supports, is:

 * dynamic creation of a simple UI to interact with the discovered objects,
 * filtering of displayed values in the Devices UI
 * surface settings of plugins in the UI,
 * different column types for reported values to e.g. link back to a device
-* import objects into existing PiAlert database tables
+* import objects into existing NetAlertX database tables

 > (Currently, update/overwriting of existing objects is not supported.)